 How to Apply for the AED Superstore $1000 College Scholarship

 AED Superstore is a nationwide distributor of automated external defibrillators and related accessories dedicated to increasing awareness and education around CPR and AEDs.
 AED Superstore is located in northern Wisconsin and operates under Allied 100, LLC.
-AED Superstore is offering its first bi-annual scholarship of $1,000 to eligible students.
+AED Superstore is offering a bi-annual scholarship of $1,000 to eligible students.

 To be eligible, you must be a legal resident of the U.S. You must be either a college-bound high school senior or a student currently enrolled in an accredited university.

 Please be aware that by submitting an essay or video, you are granting AED Superstore an unlimited license to use your submission in whole or in part as we see fit, and relinquishing any copyright to your submission.
 If you do not agree with this, do not apply for the AED Superstore Scholarship.